MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/enable-document-suggestions.md

 >  The Document Suggestions feature doesn't require a connection to the [!INCLUDE[pn_azure_shortest](../includes/pn-azure-shortest.md)] Text Analytics service.
 If you choose not to use [!INCLUDE[pn_azure_shortest](../includes/pn-azure-shortest.md)] Text Analytics, Document Suggestions will use the built-in keyword matching  logic available in [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps.
 However, we recommend that you use [!INCLUDE[pn_azure_shortest](../includes/pn-azure-shortest.md)] Text Analytics service for more advanced keyword matching.

 ## Define and activate similarity rules
- If you have not already defined similarity rules, see [Create similar record suggestion mappings](../admin/public-preview-microsoft-cognitive-services-integration.md#create_similar_record_rules).
+ If you have not already defined similarity rules, see [Use advanced similarity rules to view similar case suggestions](../customer-service/suggest-similar-cases-for-a-case.md)

 ## Enable Document Suggestions
  To enable Document Suggestions, do the following: